cleavetv/unity-framework/Readme.md

  - A single object in your Unity scenes contains the `Framework` component attached to it.
 This object must exist in every scene.
  - A component is implemented with the name `<YourScene>SceneView`.
 For example: a `GameSceneView` component is expected when initializing a scene named `Game`.
  - Your SceneView component is derived from the `CleaveFramework.Scene.SceneView` object.
- - Objects are instantiated in your derived `SceneView.Initialize()` implementation through the exposed `SceneObjects` instance of `SceneObjectsData`.
+ - Objects are pushed into the framework in your derived `SceneView.Initialize()` implementation through the exposed `SceneObjects` instance of `SceneObjectsData`.

 ## Interfaces: